 How to Migrate Your Website From Shared Hosting to VPS

-Usually, people who want to build their first website get shared or free website hosting services.
-This type of web hosting is easy to manage and costs the least compared to the rest, making it suitable for beginners and users with little to no technical knowledge.
+To build their first website, people usually purchase shared or free website hosting services.
+Such hosting types are easy to manage and affordable, making them suitable for beginners and users with minimal technical knowledge.

 Why You Need VPS Hosting